Private Daniel Maye

 APPLICATION

-Daniel Maye started completing his enlistment on 10th April 1915, which showed his next of kin as his mother, Mrs J, Maye.
+This is usually conducted either on the day of enlistment or at the training camp.
 However, the medical was completed on 23rd June 1915, when he was at sea, heading for Egypt.
 It showed he was 26 years7 months old, 5ft 8 inches tall (1.72m), weighed 180 lbs (81kgs), with a fair complexion, blue eyes & light brown hair.
 He was Roman Catholic.
-He was enlisted as a private in the 26th Battalion with service number 470

 26TH INFANTRY BATTALION